Dr. Kevin Pyatt

 © Joshua N. Jensen

 Jensen, Joshua N., "Using Consumer Accessible Mobile Devices To Collect Vehicle Emissions Compliance Data" (2017).
-All Regis University Theses.
+Student Publications.
 841.

 Environmental Education Commons, Environmental Health and Protection Commons, Environmental Indicators and Impact Assessment Commons, Environmental Monitoring Commons, Other Computer Sciences Commons, Software Engineering Commons